27 November 2018

 Do you know that every commit, in fact, represents a snapshot of the whole repository?
 Many people believe that a commit is simply a list of changes made in the repo since an older commit.
 And it’s not surprising, as even the git show HEAD command presents us the commit like this:

-Subtree is a fairly new Git’s feature (available since the v1.7.11) and definitely not a well-known one.
-It’s a pity, as subtree comes with a bunch of useful stuff and – if used properly – it makes it possible to get rid of those awful submodules.
+A subtree is a fairly new Git’s feature (available since the v1.7.11) and definitely not a well-known one.
+It’s a pity, as subtree comes with a bunch of useful stuff, and – if used properly – it makes it possible to get rid of those awful submodules.

 Firstly, let’s focus on splitting the repository in half.
 Here’s our primary repo:

 The user module grew into a big one and we want to section it off.
 Let’s see what else can we find in the history of our repo:

 As you can see, various commits regarding various functionalities of our system are completely mixed up.
 Ok, let us then cut our submodule out to a separate branch and call it userModule-subtree:

 What has exactly happened?
 Well, the commits regarding the userModule funcionality have been moved to a separate branch.
 Which branch?
 The userModule-subtree one.
 Let’s check out what’s inside:

 Great!
 That’s exactly what we wanted.
 But what should we do with the module’s files which are still out there in the master branch?
 As we no longer need them, we should delete them: